sajjadGG/book-python/advanced/unpacking/assignment-expression.rst

 .. versionadded:: 3.8
     :pep:`572` -- Assignment Expressions

-* Also known as "the walrus operator"
+* A.K.A. "the walrus operator"
+* A.K.A.
+"Named Expressions"

+During discussion of this PEP, the operator became informally known as "the walrus operator".
+The construct's formal name is "Assignment Expressions" (as per the PEP title), but they may also be referred to as "Named Expressions" (e.g. the CPython reference implementation uses that name internally). [pep572]_

 .. code-block:: python